4 Tips for Employers When Selecting and Communicating Employee Benefits

 November 2, 2020 |read icon 4 min read

-When shopping for a new mobile phone, most people mull over their options for several hours.
+4 Tips for Employers When Selecting and Communicating Employee Benefits When shopping for a new mobile phone, most people mull over their options for several hours.
 But when selecting their benefits, they spend an average of only 18 minutes enrolling.
 Many workers say they don’t understand their benefit options or how the plans will meet their needs.
 So throughout the year, employers need to communicate the value of the employee benefits they offer to help workers understand.
 Here are four tips for employers when selecting and communicating employee benefits.

 Offer benefits that matter